-Being pregnant is a fantastic experience but it is also a major adjustment for your entire body.
-You are no longer alone in your decisions and actions, but sharing everything with a tiny baby.
-In many ways, your days as a mother have already begun.
-Good bacteria may help to improve the gastrointestinal balance, protect against infections and has in numerous clinical trials proved to be safe for both mother and baby.What are probiotics?
+Being pregnant is both a wonderful experience and a major adjustment for your body.
+No longer are you alone in your decision-making – you must also consider how your decisions will affect your tiny baby’s wellbeing.
+In many ways, your days as a mother have already begun as soon as become pregnant.
+Clinical trials have shown that good bacteria may improve gastrointestinal balance, protect against infections, and is safe for both mother and baby.What are probiotics?

-Feeling bloated and constipated?
-You are far from alone.
-Up to 50% of all pregnant women suffer from constipation at some point during the pregnancy.
-Constipation can put a damper on most pregnancies but can also lead to, or worsen, hemorrhoids.
-Try to improve your bowel movements by eating more fibers, drinking a lot of water and exercising.
-Also, studies have shown that Limosilactobacillus reuteri (formerly known as Lactobacillus reuteri) affects gut motility.
+Feeling bloated and constipated while pregnant?
+Don’t worry; you’re not alone.
+In fact, as many as 50% of women suffer from constipation at some point during pregnancy.
+Constipation during pregnancy is unpleasant and can lead to haemorrhoids.
+Try to improve your bowel movements by eating more fibre, drinking lots of water and exercising.
+Studies have also shown that Limosilactobacillus reuteri (formerly known as Lactobacillus reuteri) positively affects gut motility.

-Staying healthy with a strong immune system is always important, but even more so during pregnancy.
-Although pregnant women aren’t more susceptible to initial infection in general, the physiological changes of pregnancy, for example decreased lung capacity, urinary stasis, changes in blood flow, and hormonal shift, may make a disease more severe than it normally would be.
-Our modern lifestyle, with too little exercise, unhealthy food and high levels of stress can further increase the risk of getting sick.
-Since 80% of the immune system is located in the gut, taking good care of your gut is an important first step.The importance of gut bacteria
+Staying healthy with a strong immune system is always important but becomes even more so during pregnancy.
+Although pregnant women aren’t, in general, more susceptible to initial infections, the physiological changes of pregnancy, such as decreased lung capacity, urinary stasis, changes in blood flow, and hormonal shifts, may make infections more severe than they normally would be.
+Our modern lifestyle, with too little exercise, unhealthy food and high levels of stress, can further increase the risk of getting sick.
+Since 80% of the immune system is located in the gut, taking proper care of your gut is crucial.The importance of gut bacteria

-Since a severe infection may risk the health of both mother and child, affected women are often treated with antibiotics.
-Although antibiotics may be great for beating out ongoing infections they are unfortunately equally efficient in killing healthy and helpful bacteria, and can cause adverse effects such as nausea, vomiting and skin rash.
+As severe infections can threaten the health of both mother and child, women affected by infections are often prescribed antibiotics.
+Although antibiotics can be helpful for ongoing infections, unfortunately, they are equally efficient at killing healthy and helpful bacteria.
+This can cause adverse effects such as nausea, vomiting and skin rash.

 Enhance your oral health

-During pregnancy the volume of blood in your body increases and your hormonal balance changes.
-This also means that you have lower resistance to bacteria and more easily develop infections in your mouth.
+During pregnancy, your body’s blood volume increases and your hormonal balance changes.
+You also have a lower resistance to bad bacteria and, as a result, are more likely to develop mouth infections.
 Inflammation of the gums, known as gingivitis, is a condition that affects many pregnant women.
 The most common symptoms are red, swollen and bleeding gums, making both teeth and gums overly sensitive.

-In addition to daily oral care and regular visits to the dentist, supplements of natural lactic acid bacteria can be an effective complement to improve your oral health and prevent inflammation.
-In studies on pregnant women, lozenges and drops containing lactic acid bacteria have been shown to promote a balanced oral microbiota.Read more about oral health and inflammation of the gums
+As a complement to daily oral hygiene and regular dental visits, supplements of natural lactic acid bacteria can improve your oral health and prevent inflammation.
+Lozenges and drops containing lactic acid bacteria have been shown to promote healthy oral microbiota in pregnant women.Read more about oral health and inflammation of the gums

 What is colic?